txtdirect/website/content/docs/specification/content.md

 ## Description

-`host` is our most simple type.
+`host` is the most simple type.
 Using `host` you can redirect an incoming request to a specific endpoint with a custom status code defined in the TXT record.
-For example records you can check [host](https://about.txtdirect.org/docs/examples/#host) in the examples section.
+For example records you can check [host](https://about.txtdirect.org/docs/examples/#host).

 ## Record fields